pivotal/LicenseFinder/README.md

 be approved.
 The project name at the top of the report can be set with `license_finder project_name add`.

+### Note:
+When using the yarn package manager, when a node_module's package.json doesn't explicitly declare a license, yarn indicates that it has inferred the license based on some keywords in other files by appending an asterisk to the license name.
+If you see a * at the end of the license name, this is intended.

 See [CONTRIBUTING.md](https://github.com/pivotal-legacy/LicenseFinder/blob/master/CONTRIBUTING.md#adding-reports)
 for advice about adding and customizing reports.